DubFriend/jquery.file-ajax/README.md

     // optional: url defaults to the form's action attribute
     url: 'respond.php',

+    // optional: if validate is present and returns false then the submission
+    // will be cancelled.
+    validate: function () {
+        return isValid() ? true : false;
+    }

     // optional: getData populates the request with the returned data, along
     // with the targeted forms file inputs.
 Defaults to the targeted form's
     // named input values (sends the forms data in the same format it would be